nknapp/frontend-testing/README.md

-# Demo project for my frontend testing talk
+# Demo project for my talks about frontend testing and eslint

 For some reason, we still don't like writing test for web-frontends.
 Most backend developers do it, frontend devs often don't.
 And if they do, they get frustrated.
 But what can we do?